First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 Please advise if the venue is not at ground level or there are stairs (especially if there is no goods lift) as we'll require assistance on-hand to carry equipment.

-It helps to arrange a schedule where we'll be geographically en-route but understand it isn't always possible; if you're over 100 miles from Wakefield then we'd welcome recommendations on a guest-house or place to layover.
+It helps to arrange a schedule where we'll be geographically en-route but understand it isn't always possible; if you're over 100 miles from Wakefield then we'd welcome recommendations on a suitable guest-house or hotel to layover, preferably within walking-distance of the venue.

-While we are interested in European dates, please bear in mind the current volatile political climate so may be cost-prohibitive to tour mainland Europe past October 2019.
-Non-UK venues/festivals should get in touch to discuss please to see if we can work something out.
+Brexit has largely made it cost-prohibitive for us to tour mainland Europe, but non-UK venues/festivals should get in touch to discuss please to see if we can work something out.

-It's assumed there will be an appropriately sized PA system provided by the venue for the show, and monitor speakers.
+There should be an appropriately sized uncompressed PA system provided by the venue for the show with speakers at the proscenium front and an appropriate monitor speaker.
 However, The Bleeding Obvious is a travelling band and as such we have equipment to cover most small-venue eventualities.

-Please discuss first if you're in doubt whether the in-house system will be OK - for instance we can self-engineer with a digital desk and small venue PA (2 x 450W Mackie SRM450 plus sub, good for a 150-cap venue) but this must be requested in advance and discussed prior to any agreement as it may incur extra transport and setup costs.
+If you're in doubt whether the in-house system will be OK tell us.
+Hotel and banquet-hall sound systems are usually pretty awful with speakers built into walls, and DJ/venue systems such as Soundweb usually provide a terrible sound for live shows.
+We can easily provide and self-engineer our own digital desk and small venue PA (Behringer X32-rack, 2x 450W Mackie SRM450 plus sub, good for a 100-cap venue) but this must be requested in advance and discussed prior to any agreement as it may incur extra transport and setup costs.
 We usually bring our own monitor speaker 'just in case'.

 In all cases 13A mains power must be supplied to the stage area.

-For full electric shows: to get everything in, set up, and sound checked typically takes 1.5 hours.
+For full electric shows: to get everything in, set up, and sound checked typically takes 90 minutes.
 Break down at the end of the night typically takes around 45 minutes.
 Please factor this in to your schedule and talk to us if this gives you problems.
-We like to be set up and soundchecked at least 90 minutes before doors open to give time to 'get in the zone'.
-For stage and live performance plan, download the Tech Rider as PDF.
+In all cases, please provide arrival, soundcheck and doors-open and on-stage times.
+The team prefer to do this before the public are admitted for safety and security reasons.

-The MEDIA RESOURCES PAGE has a variety of photos, bios and logos but don't hesitate to write if you need posters or flyer and promo templates in various file formats.
+The Promoter Resources Page has a variety of photos, bios and logos but don't hesitate to write if you need posters or flyer and promo templates in various file formats.
+The font for the logo is Kabel Mt Light.
 We appreciate good design, whether it's professional or just made from the heart.
-The font for the logo is Kabel Mt Light.

 Please bill the act as THE BLEEDING OBVIOUS - don't list Jessica's name.
 We might only have one member, but it's still a band.